The Virtual Local History Group presented on Zoom

 Every Tuesday fortnight from 2.00pm to 4.00pm on Zoom.
 Please contact SPC or email@example.com for login details.

-14th September 2021“The Archaeology of the Thames Foreshore”, Will Rathouse, Senior Community Archaeologist, Thames Discovery Programme
+25th January “Celebration and Pageantry on the Thames”, Will Rathouse, Senior Community Archaeologist, Thames Discovery Programme

 Scroll down to see how the Local History Group introduced streamed talks